British Library: Move to St Pancras (1997–present)

-The new library was designed specially for the purpose by the architect Colin St John Wilson in collaboration with his wife MJ Long, who came up with the plan that was subsequently developed and built.
+The new library was designed by the architect Colin St John Wilson in collaboration with his wife MJ Long.
 Facing Euston Road is a large piazza that includes pieces of public art, such as large sculptures by Eduardo Paolozzi (a bronze statue based on William Blake's study of Isaac Newton) and Antony Gormley.
 It was the largest public building constructed in the United Kingdom in the 20th century.